 - Swindling another to obtain property or services

 The classification of theft crimes and the penalties upon conviction vary according to the property or services stolen and the circumstances surrounding the offense.
-A person facing a theft charge could consult with a local lawyer about how to avoid a conviction or plead to a reduced charge.
+A person facing a theft charge could consult with a Hennepin County attorney about how to avoid a conviction or plead to a reduced charge.